GSS-Cogs/work-env/README.md

 * `enter` turns on your work virtual envionment **and** warns where any specified dependencies are behind the versions deployed on live.
 * `exit` turns it off.
 * `sync` automatically updates all dependencies or sycronises your venv after a change of branch.
+Also updates to this latest version of this tool.
 * `cli` (when you've got "my-work-environment" turned on, i.e after using `enter`) lists details and commands for all the built in scripts.

-`sync` also updates to the latest version of this tool, so everything should be very hands off once you've completed installation.

 ## Use with IDEs